CyclopsRay/Picture_Superresolution/Readme.md

 CMake is recommanded to construct your project.

+To run the code, you need to use your own model file, and transfer it into binary form.

+To run the code, you need to download the tensorflow sdk and move it under the /include directory.

 ##### Tools required for SDK if you want to use shared object:

 ```shell